goflexcar/manage-heroku-review-app/README.md

 by FastRuby.io

+> Fork: This fork was made to release versions with up-to-date dependencies.
+Forked releases use `x` as the version prefix (ex `x1`) instead of `v` to differentiate from upstream releases.

 # How to:

 If you want to create a Review App when the label `create-review-app` is added to a PR (for example):